 7 Signs You Need Your Sewer or Drain Cleaned in Salt Lake City

 A clogged sewer drain can become a big problem really fast!
 Because the clog blocks the pipe where all of the waste from your home flows into the main city sewer line, none of that nasty water will have a place to go.
 It may sit in the line or even flow backward into your home.
 Avoid this problem by catching your clog before it becomes such a huge problem that requires professional sewer repair in Salt Lake City.
-Look for these signs, call us when you see them, and we may be able to clean your drains in Salt Lake City before you sustain any damage to your home.
+Look for these signs, call us when you see them, and we may be able to provide drain cleaning in Salt Lake City before you sustain any damage to your home.
 Keep reading to learn more, or call now for fast service!

 - Your water drains slowly.
 If all of your drains seem to be running slow and nothing you do helps the problem, chances are good that you need to have your sewer line cleaned out.
 One slow drain usually doesn’t indicate a sewer problem, but more than one means it’s time to call the plumber.